 For physical risks, extreme weather, such as flooding and thunderstorm, may cause interruptions in water and electricity supplies as well as extensive damage to properties, especially in Nantong where the Group operates.
-This may cause interruption to the normal business operations and thus have an adverse effect on the financial performance of the Group.
+This may cause interruption to the normal business operations and thus have an adverse effect on the Group's financial performance.